-The CAMx version of TUV is modified to output photolysis rate information in a format directly compatible with CAMx for the CB05, CB6, and SAPRC99 chemical mechanisms.
+The CAMx version of TUV is modified to output photolysis rate information in a format directly compatible with all CAMx photochemical mechanisms.
 See Sections 2 and 3 for more information on developing photolysis inputs.

 As CAMx runs, the lookup rates are interpolated to the specific conditions in each grid cell.
 They are then adjusted for any local cloud cover and local aerosol attenuation (if PM is simulated).
 Additionally, solar angle-dependent temperature and pressure adjustments are applied to five key photolysis reactions (NO2, O3, acetaldehyde, and two formaldehyde reactions).